Dove descending interior old Augustus Lutheran Church Sanctuary, founded by Henry Melchior Muhlenberg, c. 1743 Providence (Trappe) PA, 18 Sept 2012.

 White Mountain Deep

-It might be the sky but it might be the wind,
+It may be sky but it might be the wind,

 leaving the tent at night in the cold and then not for long.

-You don't get up or have to to hear the coyotes.
+You have to get up to hear the coyotes

-howling in the range of cross riffs and minor notes
+howling in the cross riffs and minor notes

 I wade through the night chest deep.